Creativity. Imagination. Crafts.

 Now, I don’t recommend that you empty your spice cabinet to create a rangoli design, but you can create a beautiful and colorful design using your imagination.
 You could print off a rangoli template and color it with markers or colored pencils.
 If you have sidewalk chalk, you could even create a rangoli design to decorate your front walk.
 Or you could create a design out of Play-Doh.
 If you’re really brave, you could color salt with food coloring, then use that to create your rangoli design.

 Check out these rangoli design ideas from Mom Junction.
 (Click here to download the templates.).
 You could print these templates and color them in or you could look online for some design ideas and create your own.
 No matter what form you use, do your best to make it fun and colorful!

-Sneak Peek: This Rangoli Art Project is taken from the India lesson in a geography curriculum I am writing.
+Sneak Peek: This Rangoli Art Project is taken from the Adventures Around the World: India packet.
 In it, you can travel around the world and learn about different cultures, places, and people without ever leaving your home.
 Fun, excitement, crafts, games, recipes, and interesting facts are all included to engage your child’s imagination and expand their view of the world.
-Keep your eyes open for more details coming soon!
+Click here to find out more!